Clergy Act 1640

-The Clergy Act 1640, also known as the Bishops Exclusion Act, or the Clerical Disabilities Act, was an Act of Parliament, effective 13 February 1642.
+The Clergy Act 1640 (16 Cha.
+1. c.
+27), also known as the Bishops Exclusion Act, or the Clerical Disabilities Act, was an act of the Parliament of England, effective 13 February 1642 that prevented men in holy orders from exercising any temporal jurisdiction or authority.

-Prior to the Act, bishops of the Church of England sat in the House of Lords, where they comprised 22 out of a total membership of 60–70 peers.
+Prior to the act, bishops of the Church of England sat in the House of Lords, where they comprised 22 out of a total membership of 60–70 peers.
 This allowed them to block legislation proposed by the Commons, which was increasingly dominated by Puritans.

 "Puritan" was a term for anyone who wanted to reform, or 'purify', the Church of England, and contained many different sects, including Presbyterians, and Congregationalists.
 Despite differences in doctrine, they opposed bishops, on both religious and political grounds.

 Support was limited even among moderates like Viscount Falkland, who wrote; "Those that hated the bishops, hated them more than the Devil; they who loved them, did not love them so well as their dinner."

-In 1649, the House of Lords was abolished by the Protectorate; it was restored in 1660, but bishops were not readmitted until the Clergy Act 1661.
+In 1649, the House of Lords was abolished by the Protectorate; it was restored in 1660, but bishops were not readmitted until the Clergy Act 1661 (13 Cha.
+2 St. 1. c.
+2).

 Background

 In 1642, the vast majority of Englishmen were 'Royalist', in the sense of a shared belief that a 'well-ordered' monarchy was divinely mandated.
 They disagreed on what 'well-ordered' meant, and who held ultimate authority in clerical affairs.
-Royalists generally supported a Church of England governed by bishops, appointed by, and answerable to, the king; Parliamentarians, many of whom were Puritans, believed he was answerable to the leaders or Elders of the church, appointed by their congregations.
+Royalists generally supported a Church of England governed by bishops, appointed by, and answerable to, the king; Puritans, who formed the core of the Parliamentarian faction, tended to believe that church leaders should be appointed by their congregations.

 "Puritan" was a term for anyone who wanted to reform, or 'purify', the Church of England, and contained many different sects.
 Presbyterians were the most prominent in Parliament, and included leaders like John Pym and John Hampden, but there were many others, such as Congregationalists.
 Close links between religion and politics added further complexity; one reason for opposition to bishops was their presence in the House of Lords, where they often blocked Parliamentary legislation.